lifemapper/lmsyft/_sources/misc/deploy.rst.txt

     sudo docker compose -f docker-compose.yml up -d

-Specify Network is now available at [https://localhost/](https://localhost:443)
+Specify Network is now available at [https://localhost/](https://localhost:443)`

+Make sure the host machine is not running a webserver (apache2) which will bind the http/https ports and not allow the docker containers to use them.

 Run the containers (development)